openSUSE/news-o-o/_posts/2011-07-16-opensuse-weekly-news-issue-184-is-out.markdown

   * Clearing up requirements to apply for infrastructure support on the openSUSE project (including creating an snazzy project nameÂ

-That™s it for the midterms, feel free to comment or contacting me,
+Thatâ€™s it for the midterms, feel free to comment or contacting me,

 Regards, Sebastian

-
+â€

+â€œ

       [Eric